New Patients 215.234.3772

 What are the stages of neuropathy?

 There are four stages of neuropathy.
-The first is Stage one.
-In this stage, patients experience some numbers and varied achy pain.
+The first is stage one, where patients experience some numbers and varied achy pain.
 In the second stage, patients begin to experience constant pain that does not go away.
-In the third stage, the pain becomes more intense and sharp.
+The pain becomes more intense and sharp in the third stage.
 In the last stage, patients lose feeling, nerves are damaged, and they feel numbness.

 How long does it take to cure neuropathy?

 In some cases, neuropathy can be more difficult to cure than others.
-If it was caused by radiation or chemotherapy it may be more difficult to cure, taking between 2-5 years.
-In most cases, neuropathy goes away within 3-5 months after your last treatment.
+If it was caused by radiation or chemotherapy, it may be more difficult to cure, taking between 2 and 5 years.
+In most cases, neuropathy goes away within 3 to 5 months after your last treatment.

 How do you know if neuropathy is getting worse?

-Signs neuropathy is getting worse include numbness, tingling, and sharp pains.
-As neuropathy gets worse these signs become a regular part of patients day to day life.
+Signs of neuropathy getting worse include numbness, tingling, and sharp pains.
+As neuropathy gets worse, these signs become a regular part of patients day to day life.

 Is neuropathy a disability?

-Neuropathy is considered to be a disability by the Social Security Administration.
-Patients who want to receive disability benefits will need to meet the medical requirements and fill out paperwork.
+The Social Security Administration considers neuropathy a disability.
+Patients who want to receive disability benefits must meet the medical requirements and complete paperwork.